bmaunde/guidelines/connector-integration-guide.md

 ### Request Body
 The content type for the request to target systems is currently **application/json**.

 The request body  is an object with 2 nodes - metadata and data.
-The receiving API should be able to read the metadata to find out the object type, the action to be performed and the source system for the data payload.
+The receiving API should be able to read the metadata to find out the object type, the action to be performed, and the source system for the data payload.

 Below is the structure of the request body: